clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 Linux uses the `Intel P-state driver`_, :command:`intel_pstate`, for modern Intel processors from the Sandy Bridge generation or newer.
-Other processors may default to the :command:`acpi-cpufreq*` driver which reads values from the systems UEFI or BIOS.
+Other processors may default to the :command:`acpi-cpufreq` driver which reads values from the systems UEFI or BIOS.

-To view the current CPU frequency scaling driver run this command in a
+To view the current CPU frequency scaling driver, run this command in a
 terminal:

 .. code-block:: bash